In this article, we wrote an in-depth review of the 3 most popular custom post type plugins.

 Overall, the depth of Toolset’s documentation is quite impressive all by itself.

-Toolset comes in a few different plans, all of which offer one year of support and updates:
+Toolset comes in a few different plans, all of which offer one year of support, access to all Toolset’s plugins, and updates:

-- Toolset Interactive – $149 – includes all components and supports 3 websites.
+- 3 Sites – $149 – includes all components and supports 3 websites.

-- Toolset Agency – $299 – includes all components and supports unlimited websites.
+- Unlimited sites – $299 – includes all components and supports unlimited websites.

 All plans get a 25% renewal discount after the first year.